 So let’s make a few general presumptions about what an extraterrestrial alien might be like.
 Let’s say. . .

-- They are symmetric and attractive humanoid bipeds, with fingers, toes, eyes, nose, ears, mouth with normal teeth.
+- They are attractive humanoid bipeds, with fingers, toes, eyes, nose, ears, mouth with normal teeth.
 In other words, they look just like us.

 - They are highly advanced intellectually, technologically, culturally, and spiritually.

 - Their civilization is many times older than ours.

 - Of course they have come in peace, to welcome us as a neighboring planet.

 - They are acting on behalf of a large federation of advanced worlds.

 - They were chosen to represent their federation to us, because they are the most genetically similar to our planetary type of creature.

 - They do their homework: they are fluent in all of our major earth languages.